 The Company's policy is to trade only with recognised, creditworthy parties.
 It is the policy of the Company that all clients who wish to trade on credit terms are subject to credit verification procedures.
-In addition, receivable balances are monitored on an on-going basis, both at operating and corporate level, with the objective of minimising the Company's exposure to bad debts.
+In addition, receivable balances are monitored on an on-going basis, both at the operating and the corporate level, with the objective of minimising the Company's exposure to bad debts.